-A frequently asked questions when clients call about doing neurofeedback to help with their anxiety is: how many neurofeedback sessions will I need?
-I start by saying, "Every brain is different so we can't predict for certain, BUT there are some key dos and don'ts that we have a significant impact on how quickly you'll notice changes.
+A frequently asked questions when clients call about starting neurofeedback therapy: how many neurofeedback sessions will I need?
+I start by saying, "Every brain is different and every person has different goals so we can't give a precise number, BUT there are some key dos and don'ts that can have a significant impact on how quickly you'll notice changes.

 Below are our tips for how to get the best results from neurofeedback, (regardless of presenting symptoms):